Top 20 Hawaii Snorkeling Spots

 Ke’e Beach

 Ke’e Beach sits at the end of the road on Kauai’s North Shore, near the entrance to the Napali Coast’s Kalalau Trail.
-During the late spring and summer months, it’s a calm beach cove that is perfect for beginner snorkelers and families who are traveling with small children.
+During the late spring and summer months, it’s a calm beach cove that is perfect for beginners and families who have small children.
 The beach has a lifeguard, picnic tables, restrooms, and freshwater showers.

-Please note that during the winter months, this area may have high surf and strong currents.
-Please follow all of the warning signs, and never turn your back on the ocean.
+Please note that during the winter months, there may be high surf and strong currents here.
+Please pay heed to all of the warning signs, and never turn your back on the ocean.

-At Ke’e Beach, you will find that the setting is truly breathtaking and the water is divine.
-During the late spring and summer months, Ke’e is the ideal place for beginner snorkelers.
-There’s an incredible selection of marine life for you to observe, and you might even get to see some Hawaiian green sea turtles.
+At Ke’e Beach, you will find that the setting is breathtaking and the water is divine.
+In the late spring and summer months, Ke’e is the ideal place for beginner snorkelers.
+There’s a plethora of marine life for you to observe, and you might even get to see some Hawaiian green sea turtles.

-While you snorkel, be sure to remain near the visible reef that fronts the beach entry.
-Reef fish are found near the seabed.
-You can easily spot triggerfish, butterflyfish, parrotfish, filefish, saddle wrasse, and surgeonfish.
+While you snorkel, be sure to stay near the visible reef that fronts the beach entrance.
+Reef fish can be found up near the seabed.
+You can easily spot triggerfish, butterflyfish, parrotfish, filefish, saddle wrasses, and surgeonfish.

 View More about Ke’e Beach